-The church is open almost every day - admission: 9 euros
+The church is open almost every day - check website for admission's fees.

 Address: 1, Rue de la Legion d'Honneur, 93200 Saint-Denis

 Have you ever wondered how you do magic?
-In this museum, you can explore the magic world and history through a large collection of "magic objects" and a magic show.
+In this museum of magic, you can explore the magic world and history through a large collection of "magic objects" and a magic show.

 Address: 11 rue Saint-Paul, 75004